dermi1002/lbp_popit-color-generator/README.md

 What are the consequences?

 ## Current Issues:
+- [ ] I changed ColorTab into a function, colorTab, and placed it inside the ColorTabList class.
+The program can open, but when an instance is called, it's placed outside the class.
+Why is that?
-- [ ] The class ColorTabList doesn't have the attribute tk.
-Maybe that also needs to be a function or moved into the main window?????
+- [x] ~~The class ColorTabList doesn't have the attribute tk.
+Maybe that also needs to be a function or moved into the main window?????~~
 - [x] ~~The class ColorTab is not callable.
 Perhaps it should be a function instead?~~